ishakhari/multiprocessingOfCoojaSumulatorUsingDocker-/README.md

-# multiprocessing of Cooja Sumulator using Docker
+# multiprocessing of Cooja Simulator using Docker